So. What is a financially-minded lady or fella to do?

 B) You get a ‘steal of a deal’ and make perpetual lease payments of $250/month on a brand new but similar vehicle.
 Even if you pay nothing at all for maintenance… You’re at $30,000 out of pocket.
 You make a more realistic payment for a car with similar features of $300/month and now you’re looking at $36,000 over your 10-year period.

-Either way, you would be saving over $8,000 to buy a nice car in scenario A, over the course of 10 years. $8,000 is $8,000.
+Either way, you would be saving over $8,000 to buy a nice car in Scenario A, over the course of 10 years. $8,000 is $8,000.
 That’s a significant amount of money no matter how you slice it.

 Given the above information, why did I lease a vehicle on 2 separate occasions

-about the decision a while back and although I did meet Monica while I had that car – she would’ve recognized it from a Chevy Cavalier back then (that’s when we still had those…).
+about the decision a while back and although I did meet Monica (my wife) while I had that car – she wouldn’t have recognized it from a Chevy Cavalier back then (that’s when we still had those…).
 The price for my first education in leasing… A mere $427/month… I know, I know.
 That’s $15,372 over the 3-year term and it was brutal.
 I ended up having to find someone to sublet it from me midway through the lease.